haminhong/GVSU-CIS641-Pengun/docs/proposal.md

-**Team name**:
+**Team name**:  Pengun

 **Team members**: Hamin Hong

 # Introduction

-The goal of this project is to develop a generative AI system capable of producing new guitar chords and original music compositions.
-Using Variational Autoencoders (VAEs), we aim to teach the model to recognize patterns in music, particularly guitar chord progressions and musical structures.
-The objective is to create a tool that allows users to generate fresh musical ideas, with the system functioning as a partner in the creative process.
+The main goal of this project is to create a generative AI system that can generate new guitar chords and original music.
+Using Variational Autoencoders (VAEs), we’ll train the model to pick up on musical patterns, focusing on chord progressions and overall structure.
+The aim here is to provide a tool that helps users come up with new musical ideas, where the system acts more as a creative partner, not a replacement.

 # Anticipated Technologies

-- **Variational Autoencoders (VAEs)** will form the backbone of the generative model.
+- **VAEs** will be the core of the generative process.
-- **Python**, along with **TensorFlow** or **PyTorch**, will be used for model development and training.
+- **Python** with **TensorFlow** or **PyTorch** will be used for development and training.
-- **Music21** or a similar music-processing library will assist in handling musical data.
+- I’ll use **Music21** or a similar library to handle musical data efficiently.
-- A **dataset** of labeled guitar chords and compositions will provide the necessary training data.
+- A well-labeled **dataset** of guitar chords and compositions will be critical for training.
-- We'll use **Git/GitLab** for version control and collaboration.
+- **Git/GitLab** will be the go-to for version control and collaboration throughout.

 # Method/Approach

-1. **Data Collection and Preprocessing**: We will gather a diverse dataset of guitar music with labeled chord progressions.
-It’s crucial to ensure the dataset is well-prepared and consistent before feeding it into the model.
+1. **Data Collection and Preprocessing**: First, I’ll gather a diverse dataset of guitar music, making sure everything is labeled and preprocessed correctly.
+This step will be essential for training the model accurately.

-2. **Model Development**: We'll train the VAE using this dataset.
-The goal is for the model to recognize patterns and generate guitar chord sequences and compositions based on those learned patterns.
+2. **Model Development**: Next, I’ll train the VAE using this dataset.
+The main task here is to teach the model to recognize patterns in chord sequences and generate new compositions based on that.

-3. **Output Generation**: We'll test the generated outputs, adjusting the VAE parameters where necessary, to produce guitar progressions that are musically sound.
+3. **Output Generation**: I’ll start generating outputs and adjust the model’s parameters as needed to make sure the generated music sounds musically coherent.

-4. **User Interface Development**: I'll develop an interface where users can input their preferences and generate new music.
-The interface will allow users to fine-tune outputs based on their feedback.
+4. **User Interface Development**: I’ll develop an interface that allows users to input preferences and generate music.
+This will also let users tweak the generated outputs.

-5. **Testing and Refinement**: Continuous feedback from testing will be crucial.
-We'll refine the model to ensure the outputs meet both creative and usability standards.
+5. **Testing and Refinement**: Throughout the process, I’ll gather feedback and refine the model as necessary to ensure the tool is both creative and user-friendly.

 # Estimated Timeline

-- **Week 1-2**: Focus on gathering and preprocessing data.
+- **Week 1-2**: Data gathering and preprocessing.
-- **Week 3-5**: Develop and train the VAE model using the dataset.
+- **Week 3-5**: Train the VAE model with the collected dataset.
-- **Week 6-7**: Begin testing and fine-tuning the generative model.
+- **Week 6-7**: Start testing and tweaking the generated outputs.
 - **Week 8-9**: Develop and integrate the user interface with the model.
-- **Week 10**: Final testing, refinement, and incorporating user feedback.
+- **Week 10~**: Final testing, refinements, and integrating user feedback.

 # Anticipated Problems

-- **Data Quality**: Ensuring the dataset is diverse enough to capture a wide variety of styles will be a challenge.
+- **Data Quality**: It might be tough to get a dataset that’s diverse enough to cover different musical styles.
-- **Model Training**: The VAE model may require extensive fine-tuning to produce high-quality, coherent music.
+- **Model Training**: Fine-tuning the VAE to generate coherent and high-quality music might take a lot of time and computational resources.
-- **User Interface Complexity**: Developing an interface that makes the AI-generated outputs intuitive and user-friendly might take significant effort.
+- **User Interface**: Making the interface user-friendly and intuitive could be a challenge, especially when it comes to presenting the generated music in a meaningful way.
-- **Musical Creativity**: Balancing randomness with musically acceptable outputs will be critical, ensuring that the generated music feels creative but not chaotic.
+- **Music Creativity**: Finding the balance between randomness and musical quality will be key.
+We want the generated outputs to be creative but still make musical sense.